 DEIB Statement

 One of my favorite endeavors in my musical career is curating performances.
 In this area, I strive to create experiences that are musically fulfilling and cover a wide range of repertoire.
 Specifically, I present music that is by composers of a variety of backgrounds.
-I do my best to try to plan programs in a way where this music is showcased in a natural way, rather as a performative novelty.
+I do my best to try to plan programs in a way where this music is showcased in a natural way, rather than as a performative novelty.
 Oftentimes, I plan themed concerts.
 In this way, all of the music fits a theme (i.e. springtime, mythical creatures, cats, etc.) but can easily include music by composers who have been historically marginalized by their gender, race, ethnicity, class, sexuality, or other factors.